South Ossetian Autonomous Oblast: Language

 Most people in the South Ossetian AO spoke Ossetian, with smaller numbers using Russian and Georgian; all three were official languages of the region.
-Though Georgian was the language of the Georgian SSR, of which South Ossetia was part of, most people in the South Ossetian AO did not speak the language; as late as 1989 only 14% knew Georgian, and it was a proposal in August 1989 to make Georgian the only official language of public use that instigated the independence movement.
-Originally written in Cyrillic, Ossetian was switched to a Latin-based script in 1923 as part of the Latinization campaign of the Soviet Union.
-This was abandoned in 1938 with nearly every Latinized language switching to a Cyrillic script.
+Though Georgian was the language of the Georgian SSR, of which South Ossetia was part, most people in the South Ossetian AO did not speak the language; as late as 1989, only 14 per cent knew Georgian, and it was a proposal in August 1989 to make Georgian the only official language of public use that instigated the independence movement.
+Originally written in Cyrillic, Ossetian was switched to a Latin-based script in 1923, as part of the Latinization campaign of the Soviet Union.
+This was abandoned in 1938, with nearly every Latinized language switching to a Cyrillic script.
 Ossetian and Abkhaz were the only exceptions; both used a Georgian script (only in South Ossetia; North Ossetia used Cyrillic).
-This policy lasted until 1953 when they abandoned the Georgian script for a Cyrillic-based one.
+This policy lasted until 1953 when South Ossetia abandoned the Georgian script for a Cyrillic-based one.